Type-B Anomaly Matching and the 6D (2,0) Theory: Examples at Tree-Level

 For the twisted sector CBOs we can compute the anomaly in a similar fashion.
-In this case, the calculation requires the value of the integral \beq I = \int \frac{d^4 \ell}{(2\pi)^4} \frac{i}{\ell^2 - m_1^2} \frac{i}{\ell^2 - m_1^2} \frac{i}{\ell^2 - m_2^2} ~. \eeq For $m_1=m_2=m$, which occurs in $\II^{(0)}$, we obtain \beq I = - \frac{1}{(4\pi)^2} \frac{1}{2m^2} ~. \eeq For $m_1 = m\neq 0$ and $m_2=0$ we obtain \beq I = - \frac{1}{(4\pi)^2} \frac{1}{m^2} ~. \eeq More generally, when both $m_1, m_2 \neq 0$ we obtain \beq I = - \frac{1}{(4\pi)^2} \frac{m_1^2 - m_2^2 - m_2^2 \log \left( \frac{m_1^2}{m_2^2} \right)}{(m_1^2 - m_2^2)^2} ~. \eeq Collecting all the contributions to the diagram for $\alpha\neq 0$ we find \beq G^{(\alpha)\IH}_{2\bar 2} = - \frac{1}{(2\pi)^4} \frac{2 (k^2-1)}{N} \left[ 1 + \sum_{\alpha' \neq \, 0, \alpha} \mathfrak L(\alpha'; \alpha) \right] ~, \eeq where
+In this case, the calculation requires the value of the integral \beq I = \int \frac{d^4 \ell}{(2\pi)^4} \frac{i}{\ell^2 - m_1^2} \frac{i}{\ell^2 - m_1^2} \frac{i}{\ell^2 - m_2^2} ~. \eeq For $m_1=m_2=m$, which occurs in $\II^{(0)}$, we obtain \beq I = - \frac{1}{(4\pi)^2} \frac{1}{2m^2} ~. \eeq For $m_1 = m\neq 0$ and $m_2=0$ we obtain \beq I = - \frac{1}{(4\pi)^2} \frac{1}{m^2} ~. \eeq More generally, when both $m_1, m_2 \neq 0$ we obtain \beq I = - \frac{1}{(4\pi)^2} \frac{m_1^2 - m_2^2 - m_2^2 \log \left( \frac{m_1^2}{m_2^2} \right)}{(m_1^2 - m_2^2)^2} ~. \eeq Collecting all the contributions to the diagram for $\alpha\neq 0$ we find \beq G^{(\alpha)\IH}_{2\bar 2} = \frac{1}{(2\pi)^4} \frac{2 (k^2-1)}{N} \left[ 2 + \sum_{\alpha' \neq \, 0, \alpha} \mathfrak L(\alpha'; \alpha) \right] ~, \eeq where

 The term 1 inside the parenthesis of the RHS of \eqref{nnodebf} comes from the case where one of the propagators inside the triangle is massless.
 There is no case where only massless fields, or two massless fields run inside the loop.
 The remaining contributions, which are captured by the sum over the quantity $\mathfrak L$, involve only massive propagators.
 For all $\alpha'\neq 0, \alpha$ we obtain $\mathfrak L(\alpha';\alpha)=1$.
-As a result we find that \beq G^{(\alpha)\IH}_{2\bar 2} = \frac{2 (k^2-1)}{(2\pi)^4} \left( 1- \frac{1}{N} \right) \eeq independent of $\alpha$.\footnote{The case $\alpha=0$ is special.
-In that case the anomaly receives an extra contribution from the IR chiral ring.
-For an updated discussion see \cite{Niarchos:2020nxk}.}
+As a result we find that \beq G^{(\alpha)\IH}_{2\bar 2} = \frac{2 (k^2-1)}{(2\pi)^4} \eeq independent of $\alpha$.\footnote{A previous version of the paper reported an erroneous extra factor of $(1-1/N)$ in \eqref{nnodebi}. }